 "THAT'll teach you all for 'street fighting'!
 You could have been injured!" he barked.
 "Ingrates!
 Do you think it was easy raising you?!
 You all want to fight so much?
 I'll send you to the North!
 You can fight the Undead all day and all night!"

 Guo fumed, watching the three nurse their swelling hands.

 Unexpectedly, he then turned to Gwen and began to speak more tenderly.

 "You won against the Grandson of the Huashan Lins."

 It was a statement.

 That was quick, Gwen thought to herself.
-Between her victory and their frantic journey home, it took about thirty minutes for the news to travel to old Guo’s ears.
-Did that mean he had sent someone to keep on eye on her?
+Between her victory and their desperate journey home, it took about thirty minutes for the news to travel to old Guo's ears.
+Did that mean he had sent someone to keep an eye on her?
 Was it through a Scry, or was it an old school tail and tackle?
 So much for privacy.